-Engagement Level Promise to the Community Role of Community Example of Activities Empower - build Council will help you Carry out a community- Community led projects capacity of implement our mutual goals led initiative. and programs funded by community to deliver Small Grants program change -
+Engagement Level Promise to the Community Role of Community Example of Activities Council will help you implement our mutual goals Carry out a community- led initiative.
+Community led projects and programs funded by Small Grants program

 Guidelines including information about the application and assessment process are accessible through Council's website ensuring transparent and fair process is adhered to.